 Yelp isn’t the only place people will voice their dissatisfaction about your company.
 If you find nasty comments on one review site, you’ll probably find more on others as well.
 Set up a Google Alert and constantly monitor your online reputation to spot trouble before it’s too late.
-Be sure to check out our entire series of posts on removing unwanted content from Google:
+Be sure to check out our other posts about bad reviews:

 Build Immunity with Positive Reviews

 We’ve said it before and we’ll say it again: The best way to avoid bad Yelp reviews is to not get them in the first place.
 Provide top-notch customer service, sell quality products, and run an ethical business.
 If you do, your Yelp profile will attract scores of authentic positive reviews that will outweigh any bad ones you may receive.

 Encourage your customers to leave reviews, but be cautious not to explicitly ask them to leave you a good rating (that’s another violation of Yelp’s terms of service).
 If you run your business correctly, you shouldn’t have to.
 And don’t limit yourself to Yelp.
 Ask for Google reviews and Facebook Recommendations also.

 What’s more, if you have tons of positive testimonials, you can show them off through reputation marketing campaigns.

 Build trust with Yelp Verified Licenses (YVL)

 Yelp announced on March 5, 2019 that they’ll begin to display Yelp Verified License badges on pages like the one below.